Siteseen Logo

 Nat Turner's Rebellion

-President Andrew Jackson
+Andrew Jackson

-Summary and Definition of Nat Turner's Rebellion
+Definition and Summary of the Nat Turner's Rebellion

-Definition and Summary: Nat Turner's Rebellion, also referred to as the Southampton Insurrection, was a slave revolt led by their religious leader, Nat Turner, that started on August 21, 1831 and was quashed within 48 hours.
-Nat Turner had been joined by about 60 slaves who killed up to 65 white people.
 The state executed 55 slaves, including Nat Turner who was captured on October 30, 1831.
 At least a further 200 slaves were murdered by white mobs fuelled by the hysterical climate that followed the revolt.
 Nat Turner's rebellion raised southern fears of a general slave uprising and had a profound effect on the attitude of Southerners towards slavery.

 Nat Turner's Rebellion for kids: Background History, the Cotton Cash Crop and the growth of Slavery